-- R = Responsible
+R = Responsible

-- Ensures that the assigned work is completed
+- Ensures that the assigned work is completed, responsible for the delivery.

 - A = Approve

-- Approves that the work meets all requirements
+- Approves that the work meets all requirements.

 - S = Support

-- Does the work
+- Does the work.
+Committed to its completion

 - I = Inform

-- Is kept informed of work status
+- Is kept informed of work status, no decision making

 - C = Consult

-- Is consulted on the work
+- Is consulted on the work.
+Provides input.